cloud66/help-old/_posts/managing-your-stack/ssh-to-server.md

 See [toolbelt shortcuts](/toolbelt/toolbelt-introduction), for information on how you can make this even easier.

-## Direct shell access
+<h2 id="manual">Manual shell access</h2>
 You can always have terminal access to your servers from your own server - just follow the steps below if you're on a Linux-based operating system.

 <ol class="list">
-<li>Port 22 (SSH) is closed to outside traffic by default - so you need to <a href="/managing-your-stack/stack-network-settings">add a firewall rule to your stack</a> to access it.
+<li>Port 22 (SSH) is closed to outside traffic by default - so you need to <a href="/managing-your-stack/stack-network-settings">add a firewall rule to your stack</a> to access it.</li>
 <li>Once the port is open, you can find your username and SSH key by visiting the server page for the specific server you would like to login to.
-The SSH key download link is located in the right sidebar of your server page.
+The SSH key download link is located in the right sidebar of your server page.</li>
 <li>Change the access rights to the downloaded key to 0600:</li>
 <pre class="terminal">
 $ chmod 0600 /Users/xxx/Downloads/key.pem